 Director for the Centre for Leadership and Dialogue - University of Pretoria's Gordon Institute of Business Science

-Abdullah is the Chief Executive Office of MVA Strategy Consulting – a leading strategy consulting firm.
-He also currently serves as the Executive Chairperson of The Collective Genius as well as a Director of Education Africa.
-The Collective Genius has been recognised as a leading youth strategy consulting firm and has designed a number of flagship youth strategies and projects for leading corporates and government departments.
-Having worked with over 1 million young people in the last 10 years The Collective Genius has a unique vantage point with which to engage and understand the youth market.
+He is also the chief executive officer of MVA Strategy Consulting – a leading strategy consulting firm.
+He currently serves as executive chairperson of The Collective Genius and is a director of Education Africa.
+The Collective Genius is a leading youth strategy consulting firm and has designed a number of flagship youth strategies and projects for leading corporates and government departments.
+Having worked with over one million young people in the last 10 years, The Collective Genius has a unique vantage point with which to engage and understand the youth market.

 Dr Clarence Mini (SA)